 Rainfall throughout Georgia

 These tools show rainfall amounts for rain gauge stations throughout Georgia.
-While much of the state has received above-normal* precipitation, much of the metro region remains in drought.
-Winter rains have failed to refill Lake Lanier, which remains about eight feet below full pool.
+As the map and charts show, the current rainfall deficits are mostly in south Georgia.
+Winter rains have failed to refill Lake Lanier, which remains about 6.5 feet below full pool.

 *This data looks at rainfall from January 1, 2017 to June 4, 2017, with normal defined as a 30-year average for this same time period.

 Check this page in the future as we continue to update the data.
 For information about drought conditions and water conservation tips, visit the Metro Water District website.

 At the beginning of every month, we check in on the amount of rainfall that occurred during the previous month using data from the National Weather Service.